epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

 | Antoine  | Extracting news by themes, analysis of the correlation between movies and themes|
 | Clémentine | Extracting movies by themes, analysis of Technology and Vietnam War themes|
 | Shuli          | Plots and algorithms for genre and sentiment analysis, analysis of Health theme, Data Story |

+---
+### Additional explanations
+#### Sentiment Analysis
+For sentiment analysis, we used 4 libraries: VADER, NLTK, TextBlob and NRCLex for emotions.
+They didn't output the same sentiment for all movies, so we decided to sum them all and for each movie, we take the majority sentiment.